MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 The main objective of this tutorial is to enrich an already imported corpus (see :ref:`tutorial_first_steps`) with additional information not present in the original audio and transcripts.
 This additional information will then be used for creating linguistically interesting queries in the next tutorial (:ref:`tutorial_query`).
+All the enrichment files that we will use in this tutorial are already bundled in with the tutorial corpus.

 .. note::